hicommonwealth/commonwealth/knowledge_base/Discobot.md

 - `DISCORD_CLIENT_ID`: this is the client ID of the Discord app.
   - For local test we use the staging Discord app/bot.
-The client ID can therefore be found on the [developer dashboard](https://discord.com/developers/applications/1027997517964644453/oauth2/general) or by contact Jake or Timothee.
+The client ID can therefore be found on the [developer dashboard](https://discord.com/developers/applications/1027997517964644453/oauth2/general) or by contacting Jake or Timothee.
 - `DISCORD_BOT_TOKEN`: this is the same as the `DISCORD_TOKEN` in `/discord-bot/.env`
 - `CW_BOT_KEY`: this is the same as the `CW_BOT_KEY` in `/discord-bot/.env`